 Senior Director, Technology

-Erik is the Director, Technology at KIND where he works to implement the overall strategy for legal services technology projects, primarily focusing on using technology to bridge geographical and communication gaps between clients and attorneys.
+Erik is the Senior Director, Technology at KIND where he works to implement the overall strategy for legal services technology projects, primarily focusing on using technology to bridge geographical and communication gaps between clients and attorneys.
 Prior to joining KIND, Erik held various positions in technology, most recently as a senior consultant at an international managed services provider where he helped medium and large businesses transform from older on-premises networks to modern cloud-based infrastructure.
 In that role, Erik also provided strategic planning and guidance as well as daily management and support for his clients’ systems.
 Previously, Erik was a desktop support engineer at the Washington, DC-based public affairs firm The Glover Park Group.
 Erik has his Bachelor’s of Science degree from DeVry University where he studied network and telecommunications systems management.
 Erik lives in the DC area with his wife, son, 3 cats and a dog.
 When not working Erik enjoys cooking, baking, and traveling.

 Senior Director, Data